Suyyala/CarND-Advanced-Lane-Lines/writeup_template.md

 ###Camera Calibration

 ####1.
-Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+Camera calibration is the process of estimating intrinsic and/or extrinsic parameters.
+Intrinsic parameters deal with the camera's internal characteristics, such as, its focal length, skew, distortion, and image center.
+Extrinsic parameters describe its position and orientation in the world.
+The basic method in calculating the Camera calibration is to capture
+known pattern like chessboard grid  and comparing with captured images from multiple anges.
+OpenCV libray provides cv2.calibrateCamera API for this purpose.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained  in lines #10 through #30 of the file called `image_process.py`).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.